 Obsessive-compulsive disorder (OCD) is a chronic psychiatric condition that may be highly disruptive to an individual’s life.
-Frequent unwanted thoughts can compel the person to perform repetitive tasks, such as constantly checking things or cleaning, characterise OCD.
+Frequent unwanted thoughts can compel the person to perform repetitive tasks, such as constantly checking things or cleaning, which characterise OCD.
 It affects every facet of life, such as work, school, and personal relationships.
-It may hamper a person’s ability to work and be especially difficult if the symptoms show up while the person is on the job.
+It may hamper a person’s ability to work and be especially difficult if the symptoms appear while the person is on the job.
 The Disability Benefits of OCD can improve quality of life and provide much-needed support.

 Social Security Disability Benefits for OCD